 Procedure for Revocation Request

-CAs that implement certificate revocation shall revoke certificates upon receipt of sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
+CAs that implement certificate revocation shall revoke certificates upon receipt of secured and authenticated request from the LRA via a client authenticated system or sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
 A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).

 Revocation Request Grace Period